 The First National Bank Of Dalton

-The First National Bank Of Dalton in Ohio printed $430,500 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1902 and stopped printing money in 1935, which equals a 34 year printing period.
+The First National Bank Of Dalton in Georgia printed $1,856,630 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1888 and stopped printing money in 1935, which equals a 48 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Dalton issued 8 different types and denominations of national currency.
+During its life, The First National Bank Of Dalton issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Dalton was located in Wayne County.
-It was assigned charter number 6372.
+For the record, The First National Bank Of Dalton was located in Whitfield County.
+It was assigned charter number 3907.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Dalton in Ohio printed 1,300 sheets of $10 1902 red seal national bank notes.
-A print range between 1,000 and 2,500 is pretty standard for red seals.
-Despite being standard, in the scheme of things that is still an extremely small quantity printed.
+The First National Bank Of Dalton also printed 625 sheets of $10 1902 red seal national bank notes.
+All red seals are very rare.
+But that sheet output is extremely low.
+We would love to see a picture of what you have.
 Collectors love ten dollar 1902 red seals.
 They usually represent the rarest bank notes printed by any national bank.
 Don’t let the term “series of 1902” confuse you.
 These were actually printed for about six years between 1902 and 1908.
 That is obviously a very short issue period which means that many red seals are quite rare.
 Each note has a portrait of William McKinley.
 Be sure to check the number under McKinley.
 If it is #1 then you are dealing with a note from the first sheet of bank notes issued.
 Number one bank notes are worth even more money than the already rare red seals.

 1902 $10 Red Seal National Bank Note

-The First National Bank Of Dalton also printed 5,882 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Dalton also printed 31,087 sheets of $10 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note

-The First National Bank Of Dalton also printed 662 sheets of Type1 1929 $10 national bank notes.
-This is a small print range, but it does not guarantee rarity.
+The First National Bank Of Dalton also printed 5,900 sheets of Type1 1929 $10 national bank notes.
+Sadly, based on a number that high, there is basically no chance for these notes to be especially rare.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note

-The First National Bank Of Dalton also printed 690 individual notes from the type2 1929 $10 national bank note series.
-Type2 1929 national bank notes are already rare to begin with.
-A printing of less than 1,000 is especially low.
+The First National Bank Of Dalton also printed 9,655 individual notes from the type2 1929 $10 national bank note series.
+This is a pretty typical print run for type2 national bank notes.
+Values will be across the board based on demand.
 The easiest way to spot the difference between type1 1929 $10 bills and 1929 type2 $10 bills is in the serial number.
 Type2 notes have a serial number that ends with a number.
 1929 type1 notes have a serial number that ends with the letter A. Generally speaking, these $10 bills are rarer than the earlier type1 issues.
 However, most collectors don’t pay more for that rarity because they look basically the same.